thammegowda/libtorch-tutorial/README.md

 # libtorch-tutorial

-This is a collection of exercices to learn libtorch, the C++ backend of Pytorch.
+This is a collection of exercises to learn libtorch, the C++ backend of Pytorch.
-Most of us learned Pytorch in an interactive notebook like environment.
+Most of us learned Pytorch in an interactive environment like Jupyter notebook.
 Such interactivity made learning tensor API a breeze!
-Now, lets do the same in C++.
+Now, we can do the same with C++.

 ## Setup

-All notebooks should be run via C++ kernel e.g. https://github.com/jupyter-xeus/xeus-cling
+All notebooks should be run on C++ kernel e.g. https://github.com/jupyter-xeus/xeus-cling

 `mamba` makes it easier to install necessary dependencies into an isolated environment.